dankraw/ssh-aliases/README.md

 ### Scanned directories

 As you probably know, `ssh` command allows you to have just a single configuration file (`~/.ssh/config`).
-In contrast to this, `ssh-aliases` allows you (and it's highly recommended!) to divide configuration into multiple files depending on your needs.
+In contrast to this, `ssh-aliases` allows you to divide configuration into multiple files depending on your needs.
 When running `ssh-aliases` you point it to a directory (by default it's `~/.ssh_aliases`) containing any number of HCL config files.
 The directory will be scanned for files with `.hcl` extension.
 Keep in mind it does not scan recursively - child directories won't be considered.